Training Needs Analysis

 How do I log in?

-All students who are required to complete the module will be sent an email with login information, or you can click here.
-Your user name is your student ID number.
+All students who are required to complete the module will be sent an email with login information.

 Workplace Health & Safety

 This module is under development.
 When this module is available, we will communicate directly with all currently enrolled HDR students via your University email address with easy instructions about how to complete this training module.